vhaudiquet/ubuntu-project-docs/docs/staging/push-mirroring.md

 ### HTTP triggers

-While SSH triggers (above) are the preferred trigger method, it is also possible for the master Ubuntu archive to send HTTP triggers.
+While SSH triggers (above) are the preferred trigger method, it is also possible for the main Ubuntu archive to send HTTP triggers.
 HTTP triggers can be nearly any format, for example:

 ```